arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 Some of the components in the API Components library do not offer an UI.
 We call them logic components.
 They only performs some kind of logic but do has no visual layer.
 You may think a JavaScript library should be used instead and in many use cases you would be right.
 However, sometimes the component may need to use DOM APIs and it would be inconvenient to initialize the functionality via imperative API.
 API Components prefer declarative use of APIs.

 `arc-models` elements are an example of this.
 The `arc-models` elements is a set of components that provide an access to the datastore in Advanced REST Client.
-The `arc-request-model` provides access to the request store and allows to query for requests for given criteria.
+The [request-model][] component provides access to the request store and allows to query for requests for given criteria.
 It could be a JavaScript library but the model listens to DOM events so other component requesting access to the datastore do not have to have direct access to the model element.
 When `arc-request-model` is inserted to the DOM it attaches a listener to a node and waits for events or direct call of a function in exposed API.
 It also dispatches events when a model changes so other elements can react on the change.
 It could be don with a library but with each component that uses the model you would have to initialize the library and remember to clean up when the component is detached from the DOM.
 Finally, as mentioned, in API Components ecosystem we prefer declarative programming.
 Therefore the model should be added to the shadow DOM of the component instead of calling a function in JavaScript library.

 This doesn't apply to 3rd party libraries which has to be used imperatively unless a custom element wrapper is created for the library.